-We have audited the South Carolina Humanities Council, Inc. (the "Organization")'s compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on the Organization's major federal program for the year ended October 31, 2015.
-The Organization's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited South Carolina Humanities Council, Inc. (the "Organization")'s compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Organization's major federal programs for the year ended October 31, 2016.
+Organization's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.